-where Ti, rs(k), ti and ts(k) are the parameters to be estimated, i.e., fixed effects specific to each origin country i and sector s (at the 3-digit classification level), and Ea the residual centered on 0.13 To eliminate the potential influence of outliers, we exclude 5 percent of the upper and lower tails of the distribution in the regression variables.
+where Ti, rs(k), ti and ts(k) are the parameters to be estimated, i.e., fixed effects specific to each origin country i and sector s (at the 3-digit classification level), and Ea the residual centered on 0.
+To eliminate the potential influence of outliers, we exclude 5% of the upper and lower tails of the distribution in the regression variables.
 These cut-offs are aimed at eliminating reporting or coding errors.
-We estimate Equation (6) for each year over the period 1974-2013, for each of the transportation mode reported (air or vessel), on a sectoral-origin country basis (i, s).
+We estimate Equation (6) for each year over the period 1974-2013, for each of the transportation modes reported (air or vessel), on a sectoral-origin country basis (i, s).
 Depending on the year considered, this leaves us with around 800 fixed effects to estimate by transport mode at the 3-digit level.